-The type of documentation required depends on the type of goods you are exporting, their commercial value and the country of destination.
+The type of documentation required depends on the type of goods you are exporting, their commercial value and the country/territory of destination.

 The most common required export documents are the International Air Waybill (required for all shipments) and the Commercial Invoice (required for most shipments with commercial value and destination outside the European Union).